-Recently, while I was publishing a series of posts about the Google Analytics basics I noticed that the pages were indexed in cerocoma, while on twitter other people told me that it took them longer to get indexed.
+Recently, while I was publishing a series of posts about the basics of Google Analytics I noticed that the pages were indexed in cerocoma, while other people were telling me on twitter that it took them longer to get indexed.
 That made me think that it would be good to know when and where the indexing bots go through a website.

 Well, there is a way to monitor that, and that is through server logs, i.e. through AWStats reports.
 The problem is that you have to pre-process and update the data, and that makes it a bit of a tedious task.

-While googling I came across this article by Lino Urruñuela "Monitoring GoogleBot with Google Analytics". in which I developed a solution to track this kind of traffic.
-On the other hand I found this article "Monitor Google Bots from your WordPress with Analytics". from Santiago Alonso in which I had adapted the code shown by Lino in a WordPress plugin and, with small modifications, I applied it to my website to be able to track the activity of the different crawlers.
+Googling I found this article by Lino Urruñuela "Monitorizar GoogleBot con Google Analytics" in which he developed a solution to track this type of traffic.
+On the other hand I found this article "Monitorizar los Bots de Google desde tu WordPress con Analytics" by Santiago Alonso in which I had adapted the code that Lino showed in a plugin for WordPress and, with small modifications, I applied it to my website to be able to track the activity of the different crawlers.

 How tracking works

 The idea is simple, the bots or crawlers do the same as any other user: They visit a website and jump from link to link to collect information and then index it... well that in theory, because on a first visit what they do is go through the website, write down the urls in a list and go back another time to read the information and proceed to index it.
 What is clear is that there is a visit and that we have a very widespread tool to measure that: Google Analytics.